 The CDC and The Transportation Research Board (TRB) recommend that transit facilities and vehicles be cleaned at least daily [1] [21].
 The entirety of the vehicle or facility area should be cleaned, but efforts should be focused on high-touch surfaces such as workstations, operator controls, seats, kiosks, ticket machines, turnstiles, benches, handrails, garbage cans, door handles, pay phones, restroom surfaces (e.g., faucets, toilets, counters), elevator buttons and system maps.
 For soft or porous surfaces, remove any visible contamination, if present, and clean with appropriate cleansers indicated for use on these surfaces.
+Again, for porous surfaces manufacturer's recommended soak times should be strictly adhered to by agencies to ensure mitigation.
+The

-The EPA recommends that transit agencies consider eliminating soft and porous materials, such as area rugs and seating, within facilities to reduce the challenges of cleaning and disinfecting them.
+EPA recommends that transit agencies consider eliminating soft and porous materials, such as area rugs and seating, within facilities to reduce the challenges of cleaning and disinfecting them.
 Surfaces should be cleaned with agency-approved detergent or soap and wash mittens, rags or mops.
 Special care should be taken when cleaning electronics to not damage them.
 TRB recommends that damp mops or wet vacuums should be used to clean floors, as shown in Figure 7.